silverbios/cs-mikrotik-bouncer-alt/README.md

 ### Firewall - filter or raw

-There is a difference between `firewall filter` and `firewall raw`, they serve different purposes and require differeent computing powers (in short `filter` is computationally heavier than `raw`).
+There is a difference between `firewall filter` and `firewall raw`, they serve different purposes and require different computing powers - in short `filter` is computationally heavier than `raw`, but allows doing more advanced traffic filtering such as connection tracking and layer 7 protocol detection.

 - raw drops packets as early as possible, and they are stateless
-- using raw rules should be done only when dealing with specific use cases such as DDOS (crowdsec is not really good at it, though)
 - raw is processed before filter rules, so it can save resources such as cpu and memory, especially if you are hitting device limits
 - filter works after some other rules, like connection tracking and thus they are stateful and allow better manipulation of certain use cases
+- using raw rules only should be done only when dealing with specific use cases such as DDOS (crowdsec is not really good at it, though)

 Which one to choose?

-- try `filter` first
+- by default both are enabled, and first `raw` will drom most of the traffic, thus `filter` shoudl have much less to process and thus not consume that much resources if `raw` is not enabled.

-- if the resource suffer such as hitting limits of the cpu/memory of the device then try also enabling `raw`
+- if the MikroTik device still struggles such as hitting limits of the cpu/memory of the device then try to use `raw` mode only.

 ### IPv6 firewall filter rules